ssube/zombie-game/README.md

 Collision helpers provide surface type detection used by both the impact effects and footstep systems.
 Surface types can be assigned via collision shape metadata.

-The surface metadata is not fully integrated into the func_godot import pipeline yet.
+Surface metadata is integrated into the func_godot import pipeline, automatically detecting surface types based on texture keywords with the ability to override using material metadata and entity properties.

 The global DecalManager maintains a lookup table mapping surface types to their corresponding decal scenes and impact sounds.

 ### Sound Management

 Footsteps are handled by an ECS system, using the same surface type detection used for impact effects.
+Footstep intervals adjust dynamically based on character velocity (faster when sprinting, slower when sneaking).

 Sounds that need to persist after entity removal are moved to the entity's parent node at the same position, with a callback to remove them when finished playing.

+### Movement System

+Character movement has been refactored into a dedicated ECS system.
+Characters populate their velocity component, and the movement system processes them based on body type (CharacterBody3D, RigidBody3D, or StaticBody3D).
+This allows consistent movement handling across all character types including zombies and players.

+### Skin System

+The skin observer handles visual changes based on entity state.
+Health components can specify which skin to use based on current health percentage.
+Each skin can:

+- Change materials on mesh instances
+- Enable/disable visual nodes
+- Enable/disable collision shapes

+This allows entities like breakable doors to transition between intact, damaged, and destroyed states with appropriate visual and physical changes.

+### Entity Utilities

+The EntityUtils singleton provides helper functions for common entity operations:

+- **Flammable check** - Determines if an entity can catch fire
+- **Player check** - Identifies player entities for targeting and interactions
+- **Entity removal** - Safe entity cleanup with sound persistence

+These utilities are used throughout the codebase to maintain consistent entity handling across systems and observers.

 ## Roadmap

 ### In Progress

-- Debug cheats (no clip, god mode, no aggro)
 - Melee impact sounds
 - Explosion decals

-- Inventory item stacks and groups
+### Completed

+- ~~Debug cheats (no clip, god mode, no aggro)~~
-- Ammo system with types and fire modes
+- ~~Ammo system with types and fire modes~~
+- ~~Zombie horde following behavior~~

 ### Planned

 - Stealth mechanics (door peeking, audio detection)
 - Ranged zombie attacks
-- Zombie horde following behavior
 - Survivor AI (follow paths, follow player, flee)
 - Public release with itch.io page
+- Additional weapons (stick, rock throwing)
+- Multiple weapon muzzle markers for alternating/simultaneous fire

 ## License